kevikoech/blender_addon_tutorial/reference_api_usage.rst

 - Use the Python console's auto-complete to inspect properties. *This can be hit-and-miss but has the advantage that you can easily see the values of properties and assign them to interactively see the results.*

-- Copy the Data-Path from the user interface. *Explained in 'Copy Data Path'*
+- Copy the Data-Path from the user interface. *Explained further in :ref:`Copy Data Path <info_data_path_copy>`*

-- Using the documentation to follow references. *Explained further in 'Indirect Data Access'*
+- Using the documentation to follow references. *Explained further in :ref:`Indirect Data Access <info_data_path_indirect>`*

+.. _info_data_path_copy

 Copy Data Path
 --------------

-Blender can compute the Python string to a property which is shown in the tooltip, on the line below ``Python: ...``, This saves having to use the API reference to click back up the references to find where data is accessed from.
-(JN: NOTE - THIS IS NEW IN REV-52709.
-ADDED BECAUSE OF WRITING THIS DOC ;) )
+Blender can compute the Python string to a property which is shown in the tool-tip, on the line below ``Python: ...``, This saves having to use the API reference to click back up the references to find where data is accessed from.

-There is a user-interface feature to copy the data-path which gives the path from an ``ID`` data-block, to its property.
+There is a user-interface feature to copy the data-path which gives the path from an :class:`bpy.types.ID` data-block, to its property.

 To see how this works we'll get the path to the Subdivision-Surface modifiers subdivision setting.

 Start with the default scene and select the **Modifiers** tab, then add a **Subdivision-Surface** modifier to the cube.

-Now hover your mouse over the button labeled **View**, The tool-tip includes ``SubsurfModifier.levels`` but we want the path from the object to this property.
+Now hover your mouse over the button labeled **View**, The tool-tip includes :class:`bpy.types.SubsurfModifier.levels` but we want the path from the object to this property.

-Note that the text copied won't include the ``bpy.data.collection["name"].`` component since its assumed that you won't be doing collection lookups on every access and typically you'll want to use the context rather then access each ``ID`` by name.
+Note that the text copied won't include the ``bpy.data.collection["name"].`` component since its assumed that you won't be doing collection look-ups on every access and typically you'll want to use the context rather then access each :class:`bpy.types.ID` instance by name.

-Type in the ID path into a Python console ``bpy.context.active_object.`` Include the trailing dot and don't hit "enter", yet.
+Type in the ID path into a Python console :mod:`bpy.context.active_object`.
+Include the trailing dot and don't hit "enter", yet.

 Now right-click on the button and select **Copy Data Path**, then paste the result into the console.